jaydenseric/graphql-upload/readme.md

 ## Architecture

-The [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) makes it possible to use the same multipart data in multiple places, by either mapping the same data to multiple variables, or by using the same variable multiple times.
-Because GraphQL resolvers are executed asynchronously, each instance needs its own stream.

-Additionally, it's possible for GraphQL resolvers to require data in a different order than provided by a multipart stream.

-For these reasons, apollo-upload-server needs to be able to buffer uploads to the filesystem, and uses the library [fs-capacitor](https://github.com/mike-marcacci/fs-capacitor) to coordinate simultaneous reading and writing.
+The [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) allows a file to be used for multiple query or mutation variables (file deduplication), and for variables to be used in multiple places.
+GraphQL resolvers need to be able to manage independent file streams.
+As resolvers are executed asynchronously, it’s possible they will try to process files in a different order than received in the multipart request.

-As multipart data streams in, it is parsed by [busboy](https://github.com/mscdex/busboy).
-When both the `operations` and `map` fields load, instances of GraphQL scalar `Upload` in the `operations` are replaced with promises, and the `operations` are passed down the middleware chain to graphql resolvers.
+[`busboy`](https://npm.im/busboy) parses multipart request streams.
+Once the `operations` and `map` fields have been parsed, [`Upload` scalar](#class-graphqlupload) values in the `operations` are populated with promises, and the GraphQL operations are passed down the middleware chain to GraphQL resolvers.

-As soon as an upload's contents begins streaming, its data begins buffering to the filesystem, and its associated promise resolves.
-GraphQL resolvers can then create new streams from the buffer by calling `createReadStream()`.
-Once all streams have ended or closed, and server has finished responding to the request, the buffer is destroyed.
-Any remaining buffer files will be destroyed when the process exits.
+[`fs-capacitor`](https://npm.im/fs-capacitor) is used to buffer file uploads to the filesystem and coordinate simultaneous reading and writing.
+As soon as a file upload’s contents begins streaming, its data begins buffering to the filesystem and its associated promise resolves.
+GraphQL resolvers can then create new streams from the buffer by calling [`createReadStream()`](#type-fileupload).
+The buffer is destroyed once all streams have ended or closed and the server has responded to the request.
+Any remaining buffer files will be cleaned when the process exits.

 ## API